thiswillbeyourgithub/repeng/README.md

 # Results

-You are in the `./results` folder, where the results of research are stored.
+The results are stored in the `./results` folder.

 ## Result Folder Organization